 • grinding dry foods such as whole grains into flour to make bread and other bakery products, pasta and most dry breakfast cereals

 When grains are ground into flour, fiber and other nutrients are usually removed, and foods made from flour increase the rise in blood sugar that damages your arteries.

 • Ultra-processed foods are made by removing nutrients such as fiber, vitamins, minerals or antioxidants and adding dyes, preservatives, antioxidants, anticaking agents, flavor enhancers, sugars, fats, salt and other ingredients.
-Ultra-processed foods include soft drinks, most dry breakfast cereals, frozen pizzas, frozen meals and entrees, breads, cakes, pies, cookies, snack bars including power bars, diet bars and energy bars, candy, crackers, salty snack foods such as potato chips, corn chips and pretzels, processed meats including those made from poultry or seafood, instant soups and noodle bowls, bottled juices, salad dressings and many others.
-The authors of the NHANES study define ultra-processed foods taste good, manufacturers add salt, sugar, oils, fats, artificial flavorings, emulsifiers, preservatives, colorings, sweeteners and other additives used to imitate sensorial qualities of unprocessed or minimally processed foods . . . or to disguise undesirable qualities of the final product.”
+Ultra-processed foods include soft drinks, fruit drinks, most dry breakfast cereals, frozen pizzas, frozen meals and entrees, breads, cakes, pies, cookies, snack bars including power bars, diet bars and energy bars, candy, crackers, salty snack foods such as potato chips, corn chips and pretzels, processed meats including those made from poultry or seafood, instant soups and noodle bowls, salad dressings and many others.
+The authors of the NHANES study define ultra-processed foods as “Formulations of several ingredients which, besides salt, sugar, oils, and fats, include . . . flavors, colors, sweeteners, emulsifiers and other additives used to imitate sensorial qualities of unprocessed or minimally processed foods . . . or to disguise undesirable qualities of the final product.”